yanhan/powaur/README.md

 The Arch User Repository (AUR) is a community driven repository.
 As such, AUR packages are unsupported and come with a certain level of security risk.

-As such, use of the "-S" flag to install AUR packages is highly discouraged.
+As such, use of the `-S` flag to install AUR packages is highly discouraged.
 You are highly advised to look through the PKGBUILDS before invoking makepkg to build the packages.